Melanie-Wilkinson/MangoWGS/README.md

 ## 4. Genome-wide association study (GWAS) using plink 1.9

-Create list of thinned variants (thin.in), where '--indep-pairwise' is consider a window of 50 SNPs, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.
+Create list of thinned variants (thin.in), where '--indep-pairwise' is consider a window of 50kb, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.

 ```
 ./plink --vcf ./qf4/2_quality_filtering/12_QF2.vcf.gz \